alysivji/notes/python/fluent_python.md

     * can stack `@property`, `@staticmethod`, `@classmethod` decorators on top
 * We can have *concrete methods* in the interface as long as they depend on other methods in the interface
     * our *concrete subclasses* can overwrite these methods as needed (better implementation)
+    * concrete methods implemented in an ABC should only collaborate with methods of the same ABC and its superclasses

 * we can register a class as a virtual subclass of ABC, even though it doesn't inherit from it
     * done using `@register` on the class